-1 RULE 2.11
+RULE 2.11

-2 Disqualification
+Disqualification

-(A) A judge shall disqualify himself or herself in any proceeding in which the judge's impartiality might reasonably be questioned, including but not limited to the following circumstances:

-(1) The judge has a personal bias or prejudice concerning a party or a party's lawyer, or personal knowledge of facts that are in dispute in the proceeding.

-9 (2) The judge knows that the judge, the judge's spouse or domestic partner, or a person within the third degree of relationship to either of them, or the spouse or domestic partner of such a person is:

-(a) a party to the proceeding, or an officer, director, general partner, managing member, or trustee of a party;

-15 (b) acting as a lawyer in the proceeding;

-16 (c) a supervisor of, or is supervised by, a lawyer in the proceeding;

-(e d) a person who has more than a de minimis interest that could be substantially affected by the proceeding; or

-19 (d e) likely to be a material witness in the proceeding.

-(3) The judge knows that he or she, individually or as a fiduciary, or the judge's spouse, domestic partner, parent, or child, or any other member of the judge's family residing in the judge's household, has an economic interest in the subject matter in controversy or in a party to the proceeding.

-(4) The judge knows or learns by means of a timely motion that a party, a party's lawyer, or the law firm of a party's lawyer has within the previous three years made aggregate contributions to the judge's retention in an amount that is greater than \$50.

-(5) The judge, while a judge or a judicial candidate, has made a public statement, other than in a court proceeding, judicial decision, or opinion, that commits or appears to commit the judge to reach a particular result or rule in a particular way in the proceeding or controversy.
+- (A) A judge shall disqualify himself or herself in any proceeding in which the judge's impartiality might reasonably be questioned, including but not limited to the following circumstances: - (1) The judge has a personal bias or prejudice concerning a party or a party's lawyer, or personal knowledge of facts that are in dispute in the proceeding. - (2) The judge knows that the judge, the judge's spouse or domestic partner, or a person within the third degree of relationship to either of them, or the spouse or domestic partner of such a person is: - (a) a party to the proceeding, or an officer, director, general partner, managing member, or trustee of a party; - (b) acting as a lawyer in the proceeding; - (c) is a supervisor of, or supervised by, a lawyer in the proceeding or the lawyer in the proceeding is a supervisor of the person who has the relationship with the judge; - (d) a person who has more than a de minimis interest that could be substantially affected by the proceeding; or - (e) likely to be a material witness in the proceeding. - (3) The judge knows that he or she the judge, individually or as a fiduciary, or the judge's spouse, domestic partner, parent, or child, or any other member of the judge's family residing in the judge's household, has an economic interest in the subject matter in controversy or in a party to the proceeding. - (4) The judge knows or learns by means of a timely motion that a party, a party's lawyer, or the law firm of a party's lawyer has within the previous three years made aggregate contributions to the judge's retention in an amount that is greater than \$50. - (5) The judge, while a judge or a judicial candidate, has made a public statement, other than in a court proceeding, judicial decision, or opinion, that commits or appears to commit the judge to reach a particular result or rule in a particular way in the proceeding or controversy.